-The overgrown valley surrounding the mountainous village of Halki up until the village of Filoti is called Tragea, and it is an area not only of unique natural beauty but also of major historical and cultural significance that definitely worths the visit.
+The overgrown valley surrounding the mountainous village of Halki up until Filoti is called Tragea and is an area not only of unique natural beauty but also of historical and cultural significance that is definitely worth the visit.

-The valley of Tragea was a place a special interest even since the ancient era; the fertile soil was ideal for the development of agricultural activities while the nearby Mount Zas was a place of occult worship, indicative in the numerous archaeological findings that are discarded throughout the region.
-The flora and fauna are rich, while the charming, extended olive groves create an idyllic atmosphere that visitors can enjoy by following the various paths that link the neighboring villages of Tsikalario, Kaloksilos, Damalas, etc.
+The valley of Tragea was a place of special interest even since the ancient era; the fertile soil was ideal for the development of agricultural activities, while the nearby Mount Zas was a place of occult worship, indicative of the numerous archaeological findings discovered throughout the region.
+Flora and fauna are rich, while the charming, extended olive groves create an idyllic atmosphere that visitors can enjoy by following the various paths that link the neighboring villages of Tsikalario, Kaloxylos, Damalas, etc.

-Besides the historic temples, visitors can see the two medieval towers that belonged to the Barotsi family, one of the most prominent and influential ones during the Venetian Sovereignty.
-Both towers are estimated to date back to the 17th century, Grazia Tower located at Halki and Barotsis Tower located at Filoti.
-The three-floored buildings were used as summer residences and exhibit the characteristic architectural style of the era.
+Besides the historic temples, visitors can see the two medieval towers that belonged to the Barozzi family, one of the most prominent and influential ones during the Venetian Sovereignty.
+Both towers are estimated to date back to the 17th century - Grazia Tower at Halki and Barozzi Tower at Filoti.
+The three-floored buildings were used as summer residences and exhibited the characteristic architectural style of the era.